The PENfro Radio Drama competition:

-We are thrilled to announce that our RADIO DRAMA judges are Kate McAll and Derek Webb.
+The RADIO DRAMA judges were Kate McAll and Derek Webb:

 Kate is an experienced radio producer, editor and director for BBC Radio 4 and NPR.
 Formerly the Executive Producer of Radio Drama at BBC Wales, her many credits include the long running dramatisation of The Diary of Samuel Pepys, The Life and Times of Arthur Miller, and seven episodes of the Doctor Who spin-off, Torchwood.